Besides child custody, dividing up assets and debts can cause the biggest issues in a divorce.

 One common marker for determining an official separation is when one spouse moves out of their shared home.
 This isn’t guaranteed to be the date courts use, but many have successfully argued that it’s a clear sign the marriage was over and it often becomes the date courts use.

-If you’re in the process of property division and are fighting for the rights to what you own, use the form below to request a free consultation!
+Are you in the process of property division and need help fighting for rights to what you own?